palexand/hnrs190/index.md

 next class period.
 Late homework assignments are not accepted.
 You must turn in 70% of your assignments on time to receive a passing grade in the course.
 If you have a valid excuse for being late, a new due date will be assigned.

-Please submit your projects and homework using the KU Blackboard system.
+Please submit your projects and homework using the KU Canvas system.
 I will not accept paper listings.

 ### Project Descriptions